PRACTICE BASED COMPLAINTS PROCEDURE

 - Within 6 months of discovering that you have a problem, provided that is within 12 months of the incident.

-Our Practice Manager or deputy will be pleased to deal with any complaint.
+Our Operations Manager or deputy will be pleased to deal with any complaint.
 They will explain the procedure to you and make sure that your concerns are dealt with promptly.
 You can make your complaint:

-By correspondence: as some complaints may be easier to explain in writing - please give as much information as can, then send your complaint to the practice for the attention of the Practice Manager/deputy as soon as possible.
+By correspondence: as some complaints may be easier to explain in writing - please give as much information as can, then send your complaint to the practice for the attention of the Operations Manager/deputy as soon as possible.

 Our policy is to acknowledge receipt of a complaint, normally within two working days unless this has already be acknowledged by telephone and we will report back to you within 10-14 days, although, in some cases more time may be required to complete the investigation.
 We will inform you if this is the case and keep you regularly informed of the progress.